 That means from visit to visit, a client may need different types of massage.
 For example, on one visit they may need more relaxation help and on another visit the client may need tight muscles loosened up.

 Often, Dr. Kilcup uses me as part of a patient’s treatment.
 It’s not uncommon for tight muscles to contribute to a patient’s neck or back pain.
 We make a great team because Dr. Kilcup helped train me.

 Be sure to arrive at least 15 minutes before your first visit to guarantee you get the full time you scheduled for.

-When you first come in for a massage, you will be asked to fill out some simple forms that will help me understand what you need.
-Once it is filled out, I will look it over and then take you to the massage room to discuss any questions you might have, and determine what treatment will most benefit you.
+When you first come in for a massage, I will take you to the massage room to discuss any questions you might have, and determine what treatment will most benefit you.
 Depending on your needs, this takes around 5-10 minutes.